iamgroot42/PyTorch-Model-Compare/README.md

 ![alt text](assets/VOC-comparison.png "Comparing Imagenet and VOC datasets")

+## scikit-learn support
+This fork of the package also provides a scikit-learn compatible interface, specifically for MLPClassifier.
+The module is available under `cka_sklearn` and has a similar structure.

 ## Tips
 - If your model is large (lots of layers or large feature maps), try to extract from select layers.
 This is to avoid out of memory issues.
 - If you still want to compare the entire feature map, you can run it multiple times with few layers at each iteration and export your data using `cka.export()`.
 The exported data can then be concatenated to produce the full CKA matrix.